 Tim has presented keynotes, workshops and lectures at some of the largest conferences across the country including: Association for Promotion of Campus Activities (APCA), The National Association of Campus Activities (NACA), The National Center for Student Leadership (NCSL) The National Collegiate Leadership Conference (NCLC), American Student Government Association (ASGA) and many others.

-When Tim is not coaching or teaching leadership, he serves as the Vice President of Sales and Operations for Eco-Enterprise whose mission is to help drive sustainability for business, nonprofits, and governments while saving them money.
+When Tim is not coaching or teaching leadership, he serves as the Vice President for Eco-Enterprise whose mission is to help drive sustainability for business, nonprofits, and governments while saving them money.